Windmill Stars F.C.

 Windmill Stars Football Club is a Northern Irish intermediate football club based in Newry, County Down, playing in the Intermediate Division A of the Mid-Ulster Football League.
-Club colours are orange and navy.

-The club participates in the Irish Cup.
-They notably played NIFL Premiership side Coleraine in January 2022 in the Irish Cup, losing 6–0 at the Showgrounds.
+The club's colours are orange and navy.
+The club, which forms part of the Mid-Ulster Football Association, participates in the Irish Cup.
+The club reached the first round of the Irish Cup in January 2022, losing to NIFL Premiership side Coleraine by 6–0 at the Showgrounds.